bmatcuk/arcaduinome/README.md

 # arcaduinome
 Arcaduinome is an [Arduino](http://www.arduino.cc/) based MIDI controller that uses arcade buttons for input.
 The name is a combination of Arcade, Arduino, and [Monome](http://monome.org/).

+## Software
+The ArduinoSketch directory contains the Arduino source code.
+It requires that you have the MIDI Library installed.
+The latest build (at time of writing) is included in this repo.
+You'll first need to install it into your Arduino app: Open the Arduino application and select Sketch -> Import Library -> Add Library, then select Arduino_MIDI_Library_v4.1.zip.

 ## Hardware
 Arcaduinome is based around the [Arduino Uno](http://arduino.cc/en/Main/ArduinoBoardUno), third revision.
 Most of the other hardware components are to support the LEDs which light the arcade buttons.
 Each component links to a website where you could buy the part, but you can probably find most of these parts at a variety of distributors.
 A lot of these parts could be swapped out for similar parts.
 I've made some notes below about why I've chosen a specific part and whether or not you can use some other generic part.